A Scottish midwife’s invention is grabbing healthcare attention around the world, with a product that has potential to save women’s lives.

-McNamara has had the opportunity to not only develop a useful birthing tool — she’s also been able to help spread the midwifery model of care.
-India, China and other countries are beginning to adopt the midwifery model of care, which is a huge improvement from the non-evidenced based practice of confining women to their beds during labour.
+McNamara has had the opportunity to not only develop a useful birthing tool — she’s also been able to help spread the midwifery model of care for hospital based births.
+Hospitals in India, China and other countries are beginning to get on board with the midwifery model of care, which is a huge improvement from the non-evidenced based practice of confining women to their beds during labour.

 McNamara has also been involved in sending teams of midwives to Chinese hospitals.
 These midwives spend three to six months training nurses in midwifery skills and how to use the CUB to facilitate upright birth.
 As China’s new two-child policy unfolds, the subsequent rise in births means the arrival of midwifery training will be very timely and valuable.